Italy wants euro rescue funds to buy its debt

 "We are looking for ways to use the ESM for this," Hollande said.
 "At the moment it is just an idea, not a decision.
 It is part of the discussion."

-Merkel has signalled in the past that the funds could be used to buy bonds, but that is unpopular in Germany and would require the agreement of other euro-zone member states.
+Merkel has signaled in the past that the funds could be used to buy bonds, but that is unpopular in Germany and would require the agreement of other euro-zone member states.

 The idea was set out by Italy's Europe minister, Enzo Moavero, in Brussels on Monday.